 Beard Elementary School

-- Beard Elementary School's student population of 161 students has stayed relatively flat over five school years.
+- Beard Elementary School's student population of 179 students has grown by 24% over five school years.

 |Grades Offered||Grades Prekindergarten-3|